 When families think of great destinations to view fall foliage, California is not typically the first state that comes to mind.
 More often than not, people head to the eastern half of the country to witness New England’s dramatic color, or The Great Smokey Mountains ablaze with reds, oranges, and browns.
-Lucky for us west coasters, there are still plenty of great places to experience autumn’s splendor without hopping a plane and battling the “leafer” crowds.
-Here are a few of my favorite spots to see fall foliage in California with kids.
+Lucky for us West Coasters, there are still plenty of great places to experience autumn’s splendor without hopping a plane and battling the “leafer” crowds.
+Here are a few of my favorite spots to see California fall colors.

 Read more about where to stay and what to do while visiting the Eastern Sierra with Kids.

-Seeing the fall colors in Napa Valley is an experience unto itself.
+Fall color in Napa Valley is an experience unto itself.
 Wineries are just finished celebrating “the crush” and the night air is distinctively crisp.
-In between stops at wineries (yes, there are plenty of family friendly wineries out there), be sure to walk a trail or two in Bothe-Napa Valley State Park.
-The big leafed maple are gorgeous and sound so wonderful crunching underfoot.
+In between stops at wineries (yes, there are plenty of family-friendly wineries out there), be sure to walk a trail or two in Bothe-Napa Valley State Park.
+The big-leafed maples are gorgeous and their leaves sound so wonderful crunching underfoot.

 Read about all the activities and lodging suggestions in Wine Country with kids on Trekaroo.

 Photo by: Flickr/BernardSpragg

 Yosemite National Park is like the prom queen.
 She’s never had a bad hair day and always looks picture perfect.
 No matter what the season is, Yosemite never stops short of wowing whoever graces her presence.
 While many of the trees in the park are evergreen, there are still maples, oaks, and dogwoods to spice up the scenery come mid-October.
 The fall weather makes for nice mid-afternoon strolls on the park’s hiking trails.